Skip to content

 --core-extra semantic

-Developer automation is Poetry-based for dependency resolution and lockfile maintenance, while the actual checks run the installed tools directly from .venv and the editable first-party package set.
+Developer automation is uv-based for dependency resolution and lockfile maintenance, while the actual checks run from the uv-managed .venv against the editable first-party package set.

 Install into another repository